johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-08-31-swashbuckle-schemaid-already-used/index.md

 authors: johnnyreilly
 tags: [Swashbuckle, CustomSchemaIds, AddSwaggerGen]
 image: ./title-image.png
 description: 'Swashbuckle can fail to generate a swagger / Open API document with the message "The same schemaId is already used...".
-This post explains what that means, and offers a way to work around it.'
+This post offers a way forward.'
 hide_table_of_contents: false
 ---